On the Practical Performance of Noise Modulation for Ultra-Low-Power IoT: Limitations, Capacity, and Energy Trade-offs: System Model and Theoretical Derivations

-Without CSI, the average BER suffers from a catastrophic error floor.
-To establish a theoretical performance bound for mitigation, we analyze an idealized 2-antenna Selection Diversity scheme.
-Assuming perfect instantaneous channel knowledge solely for branch selection, the receiver chooses the antenna with the largest instantaneous gain, $g_{max} = \max(g_1, g_2)$.
-The PDF of $g_{max}$ is $f(g_{max}) = 2(1 - e^{-g})e^{-g}$.
-The idealized, diversity-enhanced BER lower bound then becomes
+Without CSI, the average BER exhibits a pronounced high-SNR performance degradation under Rayleigh fading.
+To establish a theoretical performance bound, we first analyze an idealized 2-antenna selection-diversity scheme in which branch selection uses perfectly known instantaneous channel gains, $g_{\max} = \max(g_1, g_2)$, with PDF $f(g_{\max}) = 2(1 - e^{-g})e^{-g}$.
+The idealized, diversity-enhanced BER lower bound is then

-In a strictly non-coherent IoT deployment lacking CSI, the receiver cannot isolate $g$.
-Instead, a practical implementation must rely on energy-based proxies, such as selecting the antenna branch with the highest integrated test statistic $T$, or combining the energies before thresholding.
-These practical methods will exhibit a performance penalty relative to this idealized bound due to noise variance.